abhay7321/Chess-Game-with-Engine-in-C/README.md

 ## DSA Project

-Chess developed in C.

-Includes single player and two player modes.
+* Includes single player and two player modes.

-Contains all functions for validating moves and generating moves.
+* Contains all functions for validating moves and generating moves.

-Contains all functions to store all possible moves of a piece.
+* Contains all functions to store all possible moves of a piece.

-Functions to detect Check, Checkmate and Stalemate.
+* Functions to detect Check, Checkmate and Stalemate.

-The Chess Engine works on an algorithm that is based on Minimax algorithm and alpha-beta pruning.
+* The Chess Engine works on an algorithm that is based on Minimax algorithm and alpha-beta pruning.

-The algorithm works fairly fast upto depth 4, but takes more than 1.5 minutes for depth 6.
+* The algorithm works fairly fast upto depth 4, but takes more than 1.5 minutes for depth 6.
 Odd depths are unreliable, as do not end with opponent's move.

 ## Compilation Instructions